petergridge/Irrigation-V5/README.md

 Implemented as a switch, you can start a program using the schedule, manually or using an automation.
 Manually starting a program by turning the switch on will not evaluate the rain sensor rules it will just run the program, as there is an assumption that there is an intent to run the program regardless of sensors.

-Only one program can run at a time by default to prevent multiple solenoids being activated.
+Only one program can run at a time to prevent multiple solenoids being activated.
 If program start times result in an overlap the running program will be stopped.
-Zones can be configured to run concurrently or sequentially.
+Zones can be configured to run concurrently or sequentially using the grouping funtionality.

 ## INSTALLATION

+### HACS installation
+Will be available on HACS soon but you can add it as a custom repository.

 ### To create a working sample
 * Copy the custom_components/irrigationprogram folder to the ‘config/custom components/’ directory